A month-by-month look at the events leading up to D-Day, 6 June 1944

 September: The Second World War begins as Britain and France declare war on Germany following Germany’s invasion of Poland.
 Poland’s defeat by Germany is followed by the “Phoney War” over the winter of 1939-1940, as neither Germany nor Britain/France launches a major attack.

 May – June: German invasion of France, Belgium, Holland, Norway and Denmark.
 These countries are rapidly defeated by Germany after offensives known as “Blitzkrieg” (meaning “lightning war”, due to the speed of the attacks).
+British (and some French) forces are evacuated back to the UK from Dunkirk and other ports.

 June – September: During the Battle of Britain, Germany’s air force (the Luftwaffe) tries and fails to dominate the British Royal Air Force (RAF).
 The RAF’s defeat would have enabled the Germans to invade Britain.